-Rights Adjustment of Warrant to Purchase the Company's Ordinary Share No.1 Reference is made to the Board of Director Meeting No.3/2019 of NFC Public Company Limited, held on March 20, 2019, has resolved to propose to the Annual General Meeting for the year 2019 to consider the dividend payment for the operation result for the year 2018 at the rate 0.043 baht per share or equivalent to 92.99 percent of earning per share after deduct legal reserve.
-Therefore, the dividend payment falls within the criteria under clause 6.5 of the Terms and Conditions which the Company is required to make the right adjustment when the Company pay a dividend at a rate higher than 50 percent of the Net Profit of the Company financial statement (audited) after deducted by retained loss, legal reserve, minority interest and income tax on the operating performance in such accounting period throughout the terms of warrants.
+On April 3, 2019, Rights Adjustment of Warrant to Purchase the Company's Ordinary Share No.1 Reference is made to the Board of Director Meeting No.3/2019 of NFC Public Company Limited , held on March 20, 2019, has resolved to propose to the Annual General Meeting for the year 2019 to consider the dividend payment for the operation result for the year 2018 at the rate 0.043 baht per share or equivalent to 92.99 percent of earning per share after deduct legal reserve.
+Therefore, the dividend payment falls within the criteria under clause 6.5 of the Terms and Conditions which the Company is required to make the right adjustment when the Company pay dividend at a rate higher than 50% of the Net Profit of the Company financial statement (audited) after deducted by retained loss, legal reserve, minority interest and income tax on the operating performance in such accounting period throughout the terms of warrants.
+Therefore, the Company has to adjust the exercise price and ratio according to the formula and method in the terms of warrants as follows:

-Before Adjustment After Adjustment Exercise Price 6.50 Baht/Share 6.48350 Baht/Share Ratio 1unit of warrant: 1 ordinary share 1unit of warrant: 1.00255 ordinary shares
+Before Adjustment After Adjustment Exercise Price 6.50 Baht/Share 6.48350 Baht/Share Ratio lunit of warrant: 1 ordinary share 1 unit of warrant: 1.00255 ordinary shares